 Visit the shrine as part of a private or small-group city tour of Tokyo.

-Remember this is a sacred place and there are rules of etiquette when visiting the Temple.
+This is a sacred place so follow the rules of etiquette when visiting a temple.

 Photos and video are prohibited inside the halls.

 Bring along some mosquito repellant, especially during the summer months.

 The shrine is accessible to wheelchairs and strollers.